 Any elective course (but no required course, and no clinic, externship classroom component, or practicum) may be taken on a pass/no pass basis unless the instructor, before the beginning of the semester in which the course is offered, denies students this option.
-A student who elects to take a course or courses pass/no pass must (1) also meet for the semester the requirements for graded class work in Paragraph 12 under "Juris Doctor" in the 2021-2022 School of Law Catalog and (2) file in the Law Registrar's Office a written election to take the course or courses on a pass/no pass basis no later than three weeks after the beginning of the semester.
+A student who elects to take a course or courses pass/no pass must (1) also meet for the semester the requirements for graded class work in the section "Pass/No Pass" under "Academic Regulations" in the 2023-2024 School of Law Catalog and (2) file in the Law Records Office a written election to take the course or courses on a pass/no pass basis no later than three weeks after the beginning of the semester.
 When a pass/no pass election has been filed, it cannot be withdrawn, except as provided in the following paragraph.

 A grade of C or higher shall be recorded as P (Pass).
 A grade of C- or lower shall be recorded as NP (Not Passing) unless the student promptly files in the Law Records Office an election to accept the letter grade.
 Neither a grade of P nor a grade of NP shall affect the student's cumulative average.
 Any semester hours for which a grade of NP is recorded shall not be included in the total semester hours the student has completed toward the minimum required for a degree.
 If a student who has received a grade of C- or lower elects to accept the letter grade, it shall be treated as a grade in a graded course for all purposes.

 Fall 2023 courses which do not allow the Pass/No Pass option:

 - LAW 733- Criminal Procedure: Investigation